The best way to learn is smarter, not harder. And you can easily make that change, today, with these 28 clever study and exam hacks!

 Check out my own university daily routine in this podcast episode.

-Part 2: Hacks to boost your memory and learning
+Part 2: Study hacks to boost your memory and learning

 These next study hacks are all about the tricks you need to learn most effectively – and remember when it counts!